ibexa/documentation-developer/docs/guide/econtent/econtent_features/indexing_econtent_data/econtent_indexer.md

 ## eContent class elements

-Solr index is built with data from the following eContent tables:
+Search index is built with data from the following eContent tables:

 - `sve_class`
 - `sve_class_attributes`